enkidevs/curriculum/blockchain/fundamentals/ethereum-i/what-does-ethereum-do-differently.md

 ### Account

 Ethereum is using an **account model** aka balance model.
 You are probably familiar with the centralized version of this since it's employed by banks.
-The problem with a decentralized account model is its vulnerability to *replay attacks*: if you broadcast a signed transaction in which you pay Bob 0.5 ETH, Bob could re-broadcast the exact same transaction (being signed and everything) multiple times to withdraw all of your funds.
-To prevent these attacks, Ethereum accounts attach to transactions their *sequence number* (nonce).
-Once a nonce has been redeemed once, every other transaction that has a nonce less or equal that the last value redeemed is dropped.
+The problem with a decentralized account model is its vulnerability to *replay attacks*: if you broadcast a signed transaction in which you pay Bob 0.5 ETH, Bob could re-broadcast the exact same transaction (being signed and everything) multiple times to drain all your funds.
+To prevent these attacks, Ethereum accounts attach a *sequence number* (nonce) to transactions.
+After a nonce has been redeemed once, every other transaction that has a nonce less or equal that the last value redeemed is dropped.

 ### Transactions

 Ethereum accepts more than transfer transactions.
-Given its capability of running code, Ethereum has special transactions used to interact with smart contracts: creation, calling, state querying.
+Given its capability of running code, Ethereum has special transactions used to interact with smart contracts: creation, callin and state querying.

 Regardless of transaction type, 4 variables are required: